yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 Additionally, OpenGL GLSL and Vulkan rendering were affected, with GLSL becoming virtually unusable and Vulkan exhibiting minor glitches.

-While NVIDIA works to resolve the issues, and we work on alternatives to mitigate the problems, we've configured [Nvidia GPUs on affected drivers to only use GLASM when OpenGL is selected.](https://github.com/yuzu-emu/yuzu/pull/7243).
+While NVIDIA works to resolve the issues, and we work on alternatives to mitigate the problems, we've configured [NVIDIA GPUs on affected drivers to only use GLASM when OpenGL is selected.](https://github.com/yuzu-emu/yuzu/pull/7243).
 This seems to workaround most of the GLSL errors we've been seeing on these latest drives.
 Thanks to [toastUnlimited](https://github.com/lat9nq) for the quick update.

 GLSL will still be available for version 472.XX and older drivers.